 Introduction

-For the nineteenth time, the town of Ettlingen organises the Ettlingen International Piano Competition, from August 4-11, 2024.
+For the twentieth time, the town of Ettlingen organises the Ettlingen International Piano Competition, from August 2-9, 2026.
 The competition is open to young pianists from all nationalities, including stateless people.

 There are no restrictions regarding the musical education of the competitor (e. g. university, college, academy, conservatoire, music school or private instruction).